Q: How do I obtain an application?

 Q. Is it possible to take some of the MaCS classes, but not all of them?

-No. The MaCS Program is an inclusive program; students must meet the program requirements (see Courses Page).
+The MaCS Program is an inclusive program; students must meet the program requirements (see Courses Page).
 MaCS students still have space in their schedule each year to select elective courses that they are interested in (i.e. arts, athletics, business, social sciences, etc.).
 They also have time to participate in extra-curricular activities (i.e. clubs, sports, etc.).
+In grade 11 and 12 they can choose the MaCS courses they want to continue taking as shown on the courses page.

 Q: Do I need to submit an optional attendance form with my application?